-0 - 300 seconds (Default 15)

-Description The Ramp Time 1 parameter is the time it takes for the starter to allow the current, or (depending on the start mode) to go from its initial to the maximum value.
-To make faster, decrease the ramp time.
-To make the motor accelerate slower, increase the ramp time are the motor accelerate slower, increase the ramp time are the motor reaches full speed, the starter maintains the until either the motor reaches full speed, the UTS timer expires, or the motor thermatic time to accelerate to full speed.
-The motor and load may achieve full speed before the application does not require the set ramp time and maximum current to reach full voltage, torque or power e the motor accelerate amp time. ne maximum current level al overload trips. the motor will take this the ramp time expires if ll speed.
-Alternatively, the
+The Ramp Time 1 parameter is the time it takes for the starter to allow the current, voltage, torque or power (depending on the start mode) to go from its initial to the maximum value.
+To make the motor accelerate faster, decrease the ramp time.
+To make the motor accelerate slower, increase the ramp time.

+A typical ramp time setting is from 15 to 30 seconds.

+If the ramp time expires before the motor reaches full speed, the starter maintains the maximum current level until either the motor reaches full speed, the UTS timer expires, or the motor thermal overload trips.

-See Also motor and load may take longer than the set ramp time to achieve full speed.
+3 NOTE: Setting the ramp time to a specific value does not necessarily mean that the motor will take this time to accelerate to full speed.
+The motor and load may achieve full speed before the ramp time expires if the application does not require the set ramp time and maximum current to reach full speed.
+Alternatively, the motor and load may take longer than the set ramp time to achieve full speed.

 Up To Speed Time (QST09) on page 77.
-Start Mode (CFN01) on page 78.

 Initial Current 1 (QST06 / CFN03) on page 79.
-Maximum Current 1 (QST07 / CFN04) on page 79.
-Kick Level 1 (CFN11) on page 84.
-Kick Time 1 (CFN12) on page 84.
-Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on pa ge 148.
+Maximum Current 1 (QST07 / CFN04) on page 80.

+Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on page 150.

-Initial Current 1 CFN 03
+Initial Current 1

-LCD Display

-CFN: Init Cur 1 03 100%
+CFM: Init Cur 1 03 100%

-Range 50 - 600 % of FLA ( Default 100% ) Description The Initial Current 1 parameter is set as a percentage of the Motor FLA (QST01) parameter setting.
+50 - 600 % of FLA (Default 100%)

+The Initial Current 1 parameter is set as a percentage of the Motor FLA (QST01) parameter setting.
 The Initial Current 1 parameter sets the current that is initially supplied to the motor when a start is commanded.
 The initial current should be set to the level that allows the motor to begin rotating within a couple of seconds of receiving a start command.

 To adjust the initial current setting, give the starter a run command.
 Observe the motor to see how long it takes before it begins rotating and then stop the unit.
 For every second that the motor doesn't rotate, increase the initial current by 20%.
 Typical loads require an initial current in the range of 50% to 175%.

 If the motor does not rotate within a few seconds after a start command, the initial current should be increased.
 If the motor takes off too quickly after a start command, the initial current should be decreased.

 The Initial Current 1 parameter must be set to a value that is lower than the Maximum Current 1 parameter setting.

 See Also Start Mode (CFN01) on page 78.

-Ramp Time 1 (QST08 / CFN02) on page 78.
-Maximum Current 1 (QST07 / CFN04) on page 79.
-Kick Level 1 (CFN11) on page 84.
-Kick Time 1 (CFN12) on page 84.
-Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on page 148.
+Ramp Time 1 (QST08 / CFN02) on page 79.
+Maximum Current 1 (QST07 / CFN04) on page 80.

+Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on page 150.